elunico/guppy/README.md

 more options may be added in the future

 For `cache` mode
-- `start` indicates you wish to use caching
+- `start` indicates you wish to use caching.
+Data will be kept for the specified amount of time (1 day default) but no more than the maximum amount of data will be kept (10 MB by default).
 - `stop` indicates you do not want any cache access.
-All invocations of the program will make requests ot GitHub
+All invocations of the program will make requests ot GitHub.
+No cache data will be removed by this option.
 - `clear` removes all data from the cache.
-New invocations will make requests to GitHub
 - `size:nD` changes the maximum size of the cache. `n` is a number and `D` is a denomination. `D` can be `k` for kilobytes, `m` for megabytes, or `g` for gigabytes.
 You can also leave it off to indicate bytes.
 So, for instance, `30m` would be 30 megabytes `100k` is 100 kilobytes etc.
 - `time:nD` changes the maximum amount of time to keep data in the cache. `n` is a number and `D` is a denomination. `D` can be `m` for minutes, `h` for hours, `d` for days.
 You can leave it off for seconds.
 For instnace, `30m` indicates cache data will be deleted after 30 minutes. `1d` indicates cache data will be deleted after 1 day (24 hours), etc.